FabricioLince/BehaviourEsolang/README.md

 The Selector is denoted by a list of zero or more Expressions inside square brackets `[]`.

-When evaluated the Selector will evaluate each of its _child Nodes_ in order, this evaluation will stop on the first _child Node_ that is not evaluated falsy.
+When evaluated the Selector will evaluate each of its _child Nodes_ in order, this evaluation will stop on the first _child Node_ that is evaluated truthy.
 The Selector assumes the value of the first child that evaluated truthy, or NIL if none of them did.

 In another words, the Selector "selects" the value of the first child that evaluated succesfully.